adriaaula/dada2_guidelines/README.md

 The pipeline is divided into 4 big steps (plus an initial preprocessing step):

+1. Statistics of reads, and cut adaptor.
 1. Qscore profile plots.
-1. `DADA2`.
+1. Trimming reads and `DADA2` algorithm.
-1. Merge runs and add taxonomy.
+1. Remove chimeras, merge runs and add taxonomy.
-1. Check if output seqs contain duplicated reads (100% clustering), or do a lower identity clustering.
+1. Check if output seqs contain duplicated reads (100% clustering).
     1. Extra: cluster, if necessary

 ## Initial setup